rpiecyk/Script-quering-API-with-Ansible/readme.md

 Firstly, it is ***mandatory*** to save your **token** in `host_vars/localhost` file.
 Otherwise, playbook will not run.

+If ansible was not installed beforehand debian based script **install_ansible.sh** will install the tool.
+For other distributions it is required to modify packet manager and packet names accordingly.
+`./install_ansible.sh`

 Playbook named **playbook.yml** uses role **query** placed in **roles** catalogue.
 This role execute tasks placed in **main.yml** file which abosulte path is **roles/query/tasks/main.yml**.

 To run the playbook it is need to run command with desired MAC_ADDRESS passed as an environment variable: